Is Shopify Down? (Live Status & Fixes)

 These are some of the most popular and effective ways to confirm a Shopify outage.
 Let’s explore the next steps.

 Regardless of the origin of the problems at Shopify’s end or your end, you cannot just sit and do nothing.
-Once you confirm that your Shopify store is unreachable, here is what you need to do.
+Once you confirm that your Shopify store is unreachable, follow these steps.

 1. Inform Your Customers